 Join Us

 We are always looking for motivated undergraduate interns and master students with strong experience in robotics to join our mobile manipulation team at the Adaptive Computing Laboratory at the National University of Singapore.
+See Available Opportunities below.

 In our mobile manipulation team, we are building a large-scale mobile manipulation system, where we can explore the following cutting-edge research topics: